ncoghlan/misc/notes/python3/questions_and_answers.rst

-being Python 2 only applications to being Python 3 compatible as highly significant, as OpenStack is arguably one of the most notable Python projects currently in existence in terms of spreading awareness outside the traditional open stack and academic environs.
+being Python 2 only applications to being Python 3 compatible as highly significant, as OpenStack is arguably one of the most notable Python projects currently in existence in terms of spreading awareness outside the traditional open source and academic environs.
 In particular, if OpenStack becomes a Python 3 application, then the plethora of cloud provider developers and hardware vendor plugin developers employed to work on it will all be learning Python 3 rather than Python 2.